Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 Conclusion: is Malaga worth visiting?

 Absolutely!
 Malaga isn’t an airport destination as some people think.
-The city has many things to offer – from beautiful landmarks and interesting museums to beaches and exquisite gastronomy.
+The city offers many things – from beautiful landmarks and interesting museums to beaches and exquisite gastronomy.

 Malaga is also a great place to go on day trips or start a road trip in Southern Spain.